theInspiredOnes/angularbox/README.md

 ##Contribute

 You need to have grunt and bower installed in order to build the code.
 Grunt is preconfigured with CoffeeScript and LESS compiling.
-Just run `grunt` or `grunt watch` in the root directory of this repository.
+Just run `npm install` and then `grunt` or `grunt watch` in the root directory of this repository.